 It was January 9 2007 when Steve Jobs took to the stage of the Moscone Center in San Francisco to announce the arrival of the iPhone, which went on sale on June 29 of the same year.
-That's a full 10 years ago!
+That's a dozen years ago!

 If you find it difficult to remember that far back, people were flocking to the cinema to get teary-eyed at Will Smith in The Pursuit Of Happiness, and rocking out to Beyonce's Irreplaceable.

-While our pop music and movie choices may not have improved much, smartphones were changed forever: from that point on, touchscreens, apps and digital media were the way forward.
+While our pop music and movie choices may not have changed much, smartphones were elevated forever: from that point on, touchscreens, apps and digital media were the way forward.

-Click on through to see every version of the iPhone from the first ten years.
+Click on through to see every version of the iPhone from the first eleven years.

 iPhone 1 (first generation)